micl2e2/tg-focus/README.txt

            attached.

   5. Once the group shown up, you send a message `TGFCMD help' to get started.
-The following image tutorials will show you more details.
+Check [TGFCMD] for more details.

+[TGFCMD] See section Using TGFCMD

-Use Binaries
+Using Binaries
-────────────
+──────────────

   The following 6 steps will help you start up tg-focus and filter some specific messages.